 Barber, Aspen Flats and Upper Russian public use cabins will not be accessible via the Lower Russian Lakes Trail.
 Access to these cabins will only be available via the Upper Russian Lakes Trailhead on Snug Harbor Road or by float plane.

 Beginning Aug.
-1, 2022, the Russian River Campground Road will undergo construction to redo a one-mile stretch of the road surface and reinforce portions of the hillside along the bank of the Kenai River.
+15, 2022, the Russian River Campground Road will undergo construction to redo a one-mile stretch of the road surface and reinforce portions of the hillside along the bank of the Kenai River.
 The road, campground and Lower Russian Lakes Trailhead will be closed to the public during the construction.
+The closure order is in effect through May 29th but may need to be adjusted depending on the road work at that time.

 The cabin is south of the Sterling Highway on the Russian Lakes trail along the Russian River, between the Lower and Upper Russian Lakes.
 The surrounding area is flat to hilly with scattered spruce and cottonwood, and abundant mountain views.